reddyabilash919/AutomationWithSpecFlow/FunctionalTestCases.md

 * Verify successful ticket confirmation details message is sent to guest user
 * Verify successful ticket confirmation details message is sent to registered user
-* Verify response time for sending ticket confirmation details message to guest user under different load conditions
+* Verify response time for sending ticket confirmation details message to guest users under different load conditions
-* Verify response time for sending ticket confirmation details message to registered under different load conditions
+* Verify response time for sending ticket confirmation details message to registered users under different load conditions

 ## We had a third-party payment service agreement with CBA but unfortunately they don't have a testing env for us to integrate with.
 What will be your approach to test it.